Tepper School of

 Email email@example.com, Phone +1 412 268 7589, Fax +1 412 268 7357

-John Hooker is the T. Jerome Holleran Professor of Business Ethics and Social Responsibility and Professor of Operations Research at Carnegie Mellon University.
+John Hooker is Professor of Operations Research and T. Jerome Holleran Professor of Business Ethics and Social Responsibility at Carnegie Mellon University.
 He joined the Tepper School of Business at CMU in 1984 and has since held several visiting posts, most recently at the London School of Economics and the State University of Campinas, Brazil.
 He holds doctoral degrees in philosophy and operations research.

 Professor Hooker has published over 140 articles, 6 books, and 5 edited volumes.
-He has served on several editorial boards, including two decades as an area editor for INFORMS Journal on Computing.
 He is an INFORMS Fellow and recipient of the INFORMS Computing Society Prize.
-He is equally active in the constraint programming community, having served as conference and workshop organizer, member of numerous conference program committees, and member of the Executive Committee of the Association for Constraint Programming.
+He has served on several editorial boards, including two decades as an area editor for INFORMS Journal on Computing, and was elected chair of the INFORMS Computing Society.
+He is equally active in the constraint programming community, having served as conference and workshop organizer, member of numerous conference program and award committees, and member of the Executive Committee of the Association for Constraint Programming.

-He has produced pioneering work on the integration of optimization and constraint programming technologies, having written the first book and co-chaired the first conference on the subject.
-OR/CP integration is now the basis for leading software packages like IBM's OPL Studio and the popular award-winning solver SCIP.
+He is a pioneer in the integration of optimization and constraint programming technologies, having written the first book and co-chaired the first conference on the subject.
+OR/CP integration is now an active research field and is comprehensively surveyed in his book Integrated Methods for Optimization (2nd edition).
+It is the basis for leading software packages like IBM's OPL Studio and the popular award-winning solver SCIP.
 He also introduced logic-based Benders decomposition, which can reduce solution times by orders of magnitude and has found a wide variety of applications.
 More recently, he and T. Had˛ić adapted decision diagrams to optimization, and several investigators are now pursuing this line of research.
 It uses dynamic programming formulations that were previously impractical and has the potential to solve very large problems that are beyond the capacity of existing state-of-the-art solvers.

 Professor Hooker also has interests in business ethics and cross-cultural management, as reflected in his books Business Ethics as Rational Choice and Working across Cultures.
 He is founding editor-in-chief of the Journal of Business Ethics Education and co-organized four conferences on international corporate responsibility.
 He has lived and worked in Australia, Brazil, China, Denmark, India, Qatar, Turkey, the United Kingdom, the United States, and Zimbabwe, and has extensive experience in Germany and Mexico.